 - 3.2.1 The Local Government Act 2003 provides the Council with the power to borrow and invest money for any purpose relevant to its functions and for the prudent management of its financial affairs.
 The Council is under a duty to determine and to keep under review how much money it can afford to borrow.
 The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003, provide that, in complying with this duty, the Council must have regard to CIPFA's Prudential Code for Capital Finance in Local Authorities and CIPFA's Treasury Management Code of Practice. - 3.2.2 Both the CIPFA Code and government guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its treasury investments before seeking the optimum rate of return, or yield.
-The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income. - 3.2.3 Full Council is required to approve a Treasury Management Strategy and investment decisions must be made in accordance with that.
+The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income. - 3.2.3 Full Council is required to approve a Treasury Management Strategy (TMS) and investment decisions must be made in accordance with that.
 Any decision to depart from this Strategy must be agreed by Full Council.
+The Council's TMS Appendix 5 confirms how the Council complies with the CIPFA Treasury Management Code.
+This confirms that the Audit and Corporate Governance Committee has responsibility for scrutinising treasury management activities.